ibm-cloud-docs/ContinuousDelivery/web_ide_integration.md

 # Adding the Eclipse Orion Web IDE
 {: #webide}

+The Eclipse Orion {{site.data.keyword.webide}} feature in the {{site.data.keyword.contdelivery_full}} service is deprecated.
+The {{site.data.keyword.contdelivery_short}} service does not provide a direct replacement.
+As of 8 August 2022, new toolchains will not include the {{site.data.keyword.webide}} as a default tool.
+You cannot create and add instances of the {{site.data.keyword.webide}} tool integration to existing toolchains.
+Existing instances of the {{site.data.keyword.webide}} continue to operate normally.
+As of 7 October 2022, the {{site.data.keyword.webide}} tool integration will be removed from existing toolchains and the associated data will be deleted.
+It is recommended that you export your data from your {{site.data.keyword.webide}} workspace before this date, or commit and push all of your outstanding changes into a Git repository.
+{: deprecated}

 The Eclipse Orion {{site.data.keyword.webide}} is an integrated web-based environment where you can create, edit, run, debug, and complete source control tasks.
 You can seamlessly move from editing to running to submitting to deploying.